theneweinstein/thermosmart_component/README.md

   `https://<your_home_assistant_url>:<port>/api/webhook/WEBHOOK_ID`

 ## Installation
-On your Home Assistant instance, go to <config directory>/custom_components.
-Now clone this resposity: `git clone https://github.com/theneweinstein/thermosmart_component.git thermosmart`.
-Alternatively you can manually copy the files into the *thermosmart* folder.
+You can install this component via HACS by adding this resposistory as a [custom respository](https://github.com/theneweinstein/thermosmart_component.git).
+Alternatively you can manually copy the files into the *thermosmart* folder in the `config` directory.

 ## Configuration
 To set it up, add the following information to your `configuration.yaml` file: